2008 Kia Optima Reviews

-Kia's redesigned 2006.5 Optima is a conservatively styled midsize sedan that's available with either four-cylinder or V-6 power.
+Kia's Optima is a conservatively styled midsize sedan that's available with either four-cylinder or V-6 power.
 It can be equipped with some uncommon features for its class — like a manual sunshade for the rear window — and is offered in LX and step-up EX trim levels.
+It competes with other family sedans like the Ford Fusion, Honda Accord and Toyota Camry.

-Although the new Optima's exterior styling doesn't break any new ground in the passenger car segment, it's well proportioned overall.
+Although the Optima's exterior styling doesn't break any new ground in the passenger car segment, it's well-proportioned overall.
 An Appearance Package features 17-inch wheels and a blacked-out grille and headlights.
 V-6-powered Optimas have dual exhaust pipes.
-Trunk volume measures 14.8 cubic feet, which is less than that of its competitors.
+Trunk volume measures 14.8 cubic feet.

 Under the Hood

-The Optima's 2.4-liter four-cylinder engine generates 162 horsepower and 164 pounds-feet of torque — significant power and torque gains over the 2.4-liter four-cylinder in the outgoing Optima.
+The Optima's 2.4-liter four-cylinder engine generates 162 horsepower.
 Also offered is a 185-hp, 2.7-liter V-6.
 Available transmissions include a five-speed manual and a five-speed automatic that has a manual-shift mode.

 All-disc brakes, side-impact airbags, side curtain airbags, active front head restraints and a tire pressure monitoring system are standard.
 Antilock brakes, traction control, an electronic stability system and brake assist are optional.